Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 **Targets:** Multi-target

-**Attack:** Prowess
+**Targeted defense:** Prowess

 **Duration:** Concentration

 </div>

 A terrible plague begins, spreading among those who have angered your god. **Infect** a creature of your choice within range.
-At the end of each infected creature’s turn, make a Prowess attack against all other creatures within a 2 tile range that are not infected.
+At the end of each infected creature’s turn, make a special attack against Prowess against all other creatures within a 2 tile range that are not infected.
 Those that you hit are infected.

-In addition, make a Prowess attack against the infected creature themselves.
+In addition, make a special attack against Prowess against the infected creature themselves.
 If you hit, apply two stacks of withered.
 Hit or miss, deal 1d8 + Presence damage to them for each stack of withered that they have.
 If you miss, they are no longer infected.

 ## Electric